Coincidentally, he is one in the same.

-It was a typical midwestern autumn evening the first time I saw him.
-I was a freshman in high school, while he was a senior – older men fascinated me as they still do!
+It was a typical midwestern autumn evening the first time I saw him and he was a few years older than me.
 I watched him for several days during rehearsal for a play.
 It wasn’t until someone yelled, “John!” from across the room, and he appeared with an annoyed, “What?” did I know his name.
 I found his surname printed in the program.
 It was clearly attraction at first sight.

 John was, by most standards, not good looking.
-He was a conglomeration of recessive traits, pale acned skin, with a tall lanky frame and crystal blue eyes.
+He was a conglomeration of recessive traits, pale acned skin, with a tall lanky frame, and sparkling crystal blue eyes.

 By the by, we eventually were assigned to work together on a behind the scenes project and we hit it off pretty well.
 We flirted incessantly all through the cast party until one of the other actors made a comment.
-We started talking in the halls before classes began in the morning; he always managed to sneak up behind me and slam my locker shut in between classes.
+We started talking in the halls before classes began in the morning; he always managed to sneak up behind me and slam my locker shut.
 We also stuck around after classes to chat.
-He wrote me a long, sweet lovey note in study hall which I still have in a box somewhere in my parents’ house.
+He wrote me a long, sweet love note in study hall which I still have in a box somewhere in my parents’ house.

 After about a month of intrigue, we finally decided we were a couple.
 “Meet me backstage,” he said after school one day.
 I did.